Sacramento Valley and Eastern Railway: Operation

 The railroad was started quite late in the "copper boom" and the railway's fortunes turned after two years.
 The open roasting of the ores prior to smelting, necessary because of the high sulfur content, released clouds of smoke and toxic fumes, which had disastrous effects on any plant life that came in contact with it.
-In July 1910, following the filing of a suit by the U.S. government regarding damage being done to the nearby national forests, the Bully Hill smelter was closed down, never to be revived by General Electric.
-The cost if installing mechanical roasters was to costly in light of the now declining copper prices.
+In July 1910, following the filing of a suit by the U.S. government regarding damage being done to the nearby national forests, the Bully Hill smelter was closed down, never to be reopened by General Electric.
+The cost of installing mechanical roasters was too costly in light of the now-declining copper prices.

-Meanwhile, the SV&E continued providing a service with a "skunk" gasoline motor car being used in later years to carry passengers, mail and express from Pitt out on the line.
+Meanwhile, the SV&E continued providing a service with a "skunk" gasoline motor car being used in later years to carry passengers, mail and express from Pitt out to the SP line.
 While the smelter business was shaky, there was at least a less-than-carload business of sorts with milk, farm equipment, papers, and hay being handled by the line.

 In 1917, Walter Arnstein, president of the Oakland and Antioch Railroad, and owner of the Nevada County Narrow Gauge, secured a long-term lease and the mining of copper and zinc resumed.
 DeLamar's original 30" gauge railroad was utilized to transfer the ore to DeLamar where it was loaded onto standard gauge cars and shipped via the Sacramento Valley and Eastern and the Southern Pacific to the Mammoth Smelter at Kennet (now under Shasta Lake).
 Smelting operations were revived at Bully Hill in early 1920, only to be stopped again following declining prices in 1922.

-In 1920, Shasta Zinc and Copper Company acquired the mine and smelter area and in 1924, consolidated several mines in the area, including the Afterthought at Ingot, from which an ariel tramway was constructed in 1925, connecting it with the smelter at Bully Hill, about 8 mi away.
+In 1920, Shasta Zinc and Copper Company acquired the mine and smelter area and in 1924, consolidated several mines in the area, including the Afterthought at Ingot, from which an aerial tramway was constructed in 1925 connecting it with the smelter at Bully Hill, about 8 mi away.
 A material known as Shasta zinc oxide was produced, which was an ingredient in paint and rubber tires among other things.
-The final product was shipped out via SV&E and SP to San Francisco where it was placed on a steam ship to be sent to Baltimore.
+The final product was shipped out via SV&E and SP to San Francisco where it was placed on a steamship to be sent to Baltimore.

 Decline and abandonment

 Following steady declines in copper and zinc prices in 1927, the Bully Hill operation was shut down once again and the SV&E became idle.
 The Sacramento Valley & Eastern was not listed in the 1930 Official Guide of the Railways and was abandoned entirely following the collapse of the bridge across the Sacramento River just east of Pitt during the floods of early 1939.

-Today no trace of the right of way remains since having been submerged under the waters of Shasta Lake in the early 1940s.
+Today no trace of the right of way remains since it was submerged under the waters of Shasta Lake in the early 1940s.